ma16/rpio/cc/Rpi/Pwm.md

 ## DMA-Control Register (DMAC)

-The DMA controller supports writing the FIFO.
-The DMA controller needs to be set-up with TI.PERMAP=5.
-This is the peripheral mapping to pace write operations for the PWM-FIFO.
+The peripheral mapping (TI.PERMAP) to pace DMA write operations to the PWM-FIFO is 5.

 Offset | Size | Name | Abstract | Default
 -----: | ---: | :--- | :------- | ------: